neo-project/neo-express/docs/command-reference.md

 ## neoxp contract

-The `contract` command has a series of subcomands for managing smart contracts on a Neo-Express blockchain network
+The `contract` command has a series of subcommands for managing smart contracts on a Neo-Express blockchain network

 ### neoxp contract deploy